Dr-naseer123/My-journey-with-python/README.md

 Code to find a root of linear equation of the form ax+b=0
 # Day 19
 Code to find roots of a quadratic equation
+# Day 20
+Code to find roots of a quadratic equation including complex roots.
+To find complex roots of the quadratic equation we import cmath